irsbugs/bash-help/README.md

 # bash-help
-A python GTK GUI program to provide help for bash commands
+A python GTK3 GUI program to provide help for bash commands